- slide 1 of 3

 Team building is the main ingredient of a successful Kaizen event.
 This can precede the Kaizen itself and needs to be given a lot of importance.
 So how does one help in Kaizen team evolution?
 For this, one must understand the various phases that a team has to go through that will enable it to suggest Kaizen events that will be self sustaining.

 One of the most important things for every member of a Kaizen team is to realize that they are working for a common good and there is no place for any personal egos.
-Managements that are aware of the benefits of such Kaizen events would also strive to involve all members of a particular process in the Kaizen event.
+You've heard that there is no "i" in team, and managers that are aware of the benefits of Kaizen processes will also strive to involve all members of a particular process in the Kaizen event.
 This can be done by rotating the people involved in the forming, storming, setting of new norms and final performance.
-This will encourage total involvement plus the constant inflow of ideas from new minds.
+This encourages total involvement plus the constant inflow of ideas from new minds.
 Once such total involvement is guaranteed, there is almost no process that cannot be improved.
-This is after all the objective of the whole exercise.
+This is, after all, the objective of the whole exercise.

 - slide 3 of 3